-However, I don’t think every lifter needs to start out wearing wrist straps.
-I only think you need to consider wearing wrist straps if you’ve identified that you are losing out on lifting more weight or reps because your grip is failing on specific exercises.
+However, I don’t think every lifter must start wearing wrist straps.
+You only need to consider wearing wrist straps if you’ve identified that you are losing out on lifting more weight or reps because your grip is failing on specific exercises.

 At that point, I think it’s necessary to look at buying wrist straps.

-Yes, you should use the straps to get the immediate benefit of being able to lift more weight or reps without your grip failing.
-But, you also need to consider how you’re going to train your hand and forearms in order to continue building up your natural gripping abilities.
+Yes, you should use the straps to get the immediate benefit of lifting more weight or reps without your grip failing.
+But you must also consider how you will train your hand and forearms to continue building up your natural gripping abilities.

-The same thought process is applied when considering whether you should wear a lifting belt.
-If you wear a belt, it doesn’t mean you should stop training your core.
+The same thought process applies when considering whether to wear a lifting belt.
+It doesn’t mean you should stop training your core if you wear a belt.
 Just like if you wear wrist straps, it doesn’t mean you should stop training your grip.

 My favorite lifting straps are the Iron Mind Strong Enough lifting Straps (Click for today’s price on Amazon)